 What documentation will need to be produced to verify an individual’s priority group?

-This will vary county to county.
-CVMA has developed a letter that CVMA members can use if documentation of Phase 1B status is needed.
-This letter was emailed to CVMA members in January 2021.
+However, CVMA has heard reports of this varying county to county and from provider to provider.
+CVMA has developed a letter that CVMA members can use if needed.
+This letter was emailed to CVMA members January 13, 2021.
 Please contact CVMA at email@example.com if you are a current CVMA member and need a copy of the verification letter.

 How was the state’s vaccination prioritization plan developed?